 On March 9, 1862, Norwegian-born Peter Williams stood alone on the bridge of the Union armored ship USS Monitor in the middle of Hampton Roads, Va.
 His commander, Lieutenant John Worden, had stood with Williams until he was seriously injured and blinded when a shell from the confederate ship CSS Virginia, formerly the USS Merrimack, hit the Monitor's pilothouse.

 Williams personally commanded the Monitor through the rest of the battle and positioned the ship between the Virginia and another Union ship, the USS Minnesota.
 The Minnesota had run aground on a sandbar and could have been an easy target for the Virginia.
 But, because of his commanding of the Monitor, Williams was able to help save the lives of men on his ship as well as those aboard the Minnesota.
 After the battle subsided, both the Monitor and the Virginia had been hit by 280-millimeter cannons, but their heavy armor prevented them from sinking.
+The battle, thought of as the first battle between two ironclad warships, ended with the Virginia withdrawing and no clear victory on either side.
+Williams received the Medal of Honor on April 3, 1863.

 Williams was serving as a Marine captain on the USS Lackawanna off of the coast of Honolulu in 1883 when a fellow seaman, Thomas Moran, fell overboard.
 Olsen dived into the water and saved Moran from drowning.
 One year later, Williams was serving off of the coast of Callao, Peru, when he again jumped overboard to save William Cruise after he fell off of the ship.
 On October 18, 1884, Williams was awarded two Medals of Honor for his brave acts.